AIAScience/mflux-ai-tutorials/log-batch/content.md

     mlflow.log_metrics(metrics, step=i)
 ```

+The speed of this approach is similar to `mlflow.keras.autolog()`, which performs one
+`log_metrics` request after each epoch during training.

 If you want to further improve the speed, you can use MLflow's `log_batch` method to log all
 metrics in a single request instead of 50 requests: